zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "Integrity is the ability to stand by an idea."
+> "One beam, no matter how big, cannot support an entire house on its own."
 >
-> — Ayn Rand
+> — Chinese Proverb
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch